menonsangeetha/menonsangeetha/README.md

 - 👋 Hi, I’m @menonsangeetha
 - 👀 I’m interested in LAMP development
-- 🌱 I’m currently learning Python and Drupal
+- 🌱 I’m currently learning Codeigniter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me linkedin: sangeetha-menon-367a476